Lana, Guardian Angel

 Yushiro and Uriel both gazed at Erela intensely, ranking their eyes over her face.

 “Can you give us more details, Erela?”
 Yushiro asked softly.
-Erela then shifted her gaze from the now again angry Commander, to the calm captain.
+Erela flickered her eyes from the angry Commander to the calm captain.

 “Yes-he . . .
 I begged him to help Lana!
 But he,” she paused, clenching the sides of her white gown. “he ignored me.
 After that, I remember hitting the column.
-When I awoke, I did not see him.”
+When I awoke, he was gone.”

-Both warrior angels stood in silence to Erela’s words.
-She could see them looking into each other’s eyes, communicating in a way only those who fought battles would understand.
+Both warrior angels stood in silence.
+She could see them watching each other, communicating in a way only those who fought battles would understand.

-Without saying more, Uriel left the room in a hurry, not even waiting for his captain.
+Without saying more, Uriel rushed out of the room, not even waiting for his captain.

 “Thank you, Erela, we will handle this.”
-Yushiro gave Erela one last charming smile before walking up to Sariel.
+Yushiro smiled at her, spun around, and walked up to Sariel.

 “He may not fully show it, but he is worried about her.
 Did the demon injury any part of her?”
 Yushiro asked.

-Sariel walked past Yurshiro, letting the sadness still show in her hues.
+Sariel padded past Yurshiro; the sadness was still looming on her expression.
 “The demon did not injury her; however, it left her in a coma like state.”
 She turned around, facing Yushiro again, “It’s hard to know when she’ll awaken, or even, the effects of what the demon has done to her.”

-As Yurshiro gazed at Sariel, he signed.
+Yurshiro signed.
 “I understand.”
-As he turned away, and proceeded towards the archway to the room, Erela watched him with curiosity.
+As he turned away and proceeded towards the archway of the room, Erela watched him with curiosity.

 A/N: Sorry for the long wait, but I hope you enjoyed this chapter!
 And does anyone have an idea what is happening to Lana?
-Who do you think the mysterious creature is? =) What do you think will happen next?
-Also, who is your favorite character so far?
-Thanks for reading!
+Who do you think the mysterious creature is? =) Thanks for reading!
 My favorite character is Uriel, because he is such a softy when he wants to be and a good protector^^